practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 C# | the C# compiler, _csc.exe_ or named _Roslyn_, is self-hosting nowadays; Microsoft's .NET Framework (CLR = Common Language Runtime) is then used to run the compiled Common Intermediate Language (CIL) code by Just-In-Time (JIT) compilation into native machine code | see at [Roslyn Compiler](https://github.com/dotnet/roslyn/tree/main/docs/compilers#roslyn-compiler)
 C3 | C for LLVM | see at [Compiling on Ubuntu 24.04 LTS](https://github.com/c3lang/c3c#compiling-on-ubuntu-2404-lts)
 Chapel | C++ for LLVM and clang | see at [Building From Source](https://chapel-lang.org/docs/usingchapel/QUICKSTART.html#building-from-source)
-Clojure | the Clojure compiler (_compile-clj_) is written in Java; JVM (Java Virtual Machine) to run generated JVM bytecode | the Java compiler _javac_ is nowadays self-hosting, while the first Java compilers have been written in C
+Clojure | Clojure's core for the JVM is written exclusively in [Java](https://github.com/clojure/clojure/tree/master/src/jvm/clojure), while the [core Clojure language](https://github.com/clojure/clojure/blob/master/src/clj/clojure/core.clj) is then exclusively written in Clojure, so it's self-hosting | the Java compiler itself is self-hosting since the late 90ies at least (***)
 Common Lisp (SBCL) | self-hosting; an ANSI-compliant Common Lisp implementation is needed for compilation | see at https://www.sbcl.org/getting.html
 Crystal | bootstrapping by using an older version of the Crystal compiler; otherwise self-hosting since 2013; LLVM is still needed; the Crystal compiler was originally written in Ruby | see at https://crystal-lang.org/install/from_sources/
 Fortran (GNU) | C for gcc | for GCC see: https://ftp.gnu.org/gnu/gcc/